 Property taxes are levied as of January 1 on property values assessed as of the same date.
 The tax levy notice is mailed in March with the first half payment due May 15 and the second half payment due October 15.
 Unpaid taxes at December 31 become liens on the respective property and are classified in the financial statements as delinquent taxes receivable.
-No provision has been made for an estimated uncollectible amount.
+No provision has been made for an estimated uncollectible amount because such amount is not expected to be material.

-Special assessments receivable consist of delinquent special assessments payable in the years 2010 to 2018 and noncurrent special assessments payable in 2018 and after.
-No provision has been made for an estimated uncollectible amount.
+Special assessments receivable consist of delinquent special assessments payable in the years 2011 to 2019 and noncurrent special assessments payable in 2019 and after.
+No provision has been made for an estimated uncollectible amount because such amount is not expected to be material.

-3. Inventories
+3. Inventories and Prepaid Items